 - a.
 Represent a fraction 1/b on a number line diagram by defining the interval from 0 to 1 as the whole and partitioning it into b equal parts.
 Recognize that each part has size 1/b and that the endpoint locates the number 1/b on the number line.
-For example, on a number line from 0 to 1, students can partition it into 4 equal parts and recognize that each part represents a length of 1/4 and the first part has an endpoint at 1/4 on the number line. - b.
-Represent a fraction a/b on a number line diagram by marking off a lengths 1/b from 0.
+For example, on a number line from 0 to 1, students can partition it into 4 equal parts and recognize that each part represents a length of 1/4 and the first part has an endpoint at 1/4 on the number line. - Represent a fraction a/b on a number line diagram by marking off a lengths 1/b from 0.
 Recognize that the resulting interval has size a/b and that its endpoint locates the number a/b on the number line.
 For example, 5/3 is the distance from 0 when there are 5 iterations of 1/3.

-Code Digital Student Experience Code Teacher Resources

-U37 Many Equivalent Fractions

-U37 Identifying Equivalent Fractions
+Code Digital Student Experience Code Teacher Resources U37 Number Sense - Many Equivalent Fractions U37 Mixed Fractions on a Number Line U37 Many Equivalent Fractions U37 Identifying Equivalent Fractions